 Here are some ideas for your children:

-• If you’ve never tried this, just give your child a bucket and a shovel and set them in the dirt.
-See what happens – they will probably be in heaven for quite some time.
+• Give your younger child a bucket and a shovel and set them in the dirt.
+See what happens.
+They’ll probably be in heaven.

 • Garden with your kids!
-There are lots of gardening tips on Simple Homemade, and Tsh has three suggestions for gardening with kids.
-You can create a separate little garden for your children, too – if your child is very young, you don’t even need to actually plant anything in it; they will simply love having a dirt plot of their own.
+We’ve got lots of gardening tips, and Tsh has three suggestions for gardening with kids.
+You can create a separate little garden for your children, too (if your child is really young, you don’t even need to plant anything in it; they’ll just love a dirt plot of their own).

-• Explore nature with your children; study insects, leaves, wildflowers, rocks, etc. Start a nature collection.
+• Explore nature with your children: study insects, leaves, wildflowers, rocks.
+Start a nature collection.
 Take hikes.
 Wade in creeks.
 Go on picnics.
 DON’T clean their hands with antibacterial wipes before you eat.
 A little water and soap will do.